CodingLinhTinh/CodingLinhTinh-sayHi/README.md

 ### hi devs 👋

-I like to create great software, webisites and help other people do the same.
+I like to create great softwares, webisites, Python Bot and help other people do the same.

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> More about me